 In operating the Newcastle City Council Permit Scheme, the permit Authority will follow, where possible, the Highway Authority and Utilities Committee (HAUC) England Guidance, Operation of Permit Schemes (including.
 Permit Condition Text), Feb 2017 and its successors)

 Newcastle City Council will fully support the aims and objectives of any nationally significant transport or utility infrastructure projects and have designed the scheme with the flexibility to implement them accordingly.

+The Permit Scheme will provide clear evaluation of its effectiveness in order that it may at some point in the future be used to support other relevant road work schemes such as Lane Rental

-Please note that as from 1 August 2019, all references to Electronic Transfer of Notifications (EToN) in all Newcastle City Council’s Permit Scheme documentation shall be replaced with ‘by electronic means.’
-When the scheme is next reviewed a new order approving this amendment will be subsumed into the text of all scheme documentation.
+All references to Electronic Transfer of Notifications (EToN) in all Newcastle City Council Permit Scheme documentation shall be replaced with ‘by electronic means’

 2. Principles

 2.1 Co-ordination